Title: “Hidden in Plain Sight”: A Descriptive Review of Laryngeal Vestibule Closure

 Purpose: “The purpose of this review is to promote a better understanding of the mechanism of laryngeal vestibule closure.”

 Let’s hear it for laryngeal vestibule closure y’all!!!
 Are you wondering what it is?
 Do you want to know more about it?
-Then here’s your article folks to help you understand the whats, hows, and whys of this potentially fatal part of the swallowing mechanism that many might glance over like a stack of bills or junk mail (or all paperwork for tax day coming up😬!).
+Then here’s your article folks to help you understand the whats, hows, and whys of this frequently fatal part of the swallowing mechanism that many might glance over like a stack of bills or junk mail.

-Before you jump ship after reading the multisyllabic long term “laryngeal vestibule closure” (can’t we just agree on “closing voicebox” and call it a day😅?), this article is a descriptive review—meaning there’s NO methods, results, fancy-schmancy charts with numbers and weird symbols (okay there are tables and stuff but mostly from cool references).
-So you may actually be able to sit down and relaaaax while reading it……..(maybe).
+Before you jump ship after reading the multisyllabic long phrase “laryngeal vestibule closure” (can’t we just agree on “closing voicebox” and call it a day😅?), this article is a descriptive review—meaning there’s NO methods, results, fancy-schmancy charts with numbers and weird symbols (okay there are tables but mostly from cool references).
+So you may actually be able to sit down and relaaaax while reading it😊……..(maybe).

 Many of us have educated patients/families on what a “safe” swallow is (aka nothing going down your windpipe) and possible consequences from unsafe swallowing (aspiration, pneumonia, etc.).
 And during this “Dysphagia Revolution” (new term I’ve coined the past couple decades–I mean just check out the crazy number of publications lately!), we’ve learned a lot about the different components of swallowing physiology like pharyngeal residue, anterior hyoid excursion, upper esophageal sphincter relaxation, etc.